 - a.
 Animals in this division must be at least 4 years of age. - b.
-All the Games Classes incorporated in the NJ 4-H Horse Project are timed events, with the emphasis on skill. - c.
+All the Games Classes incorporated in the NJ 4-H Horse Project are timed events with an emphasis on skill. - c.
 A clearly visible starting line must be provided.
-Two cones, one on either side of the arena are acceptable.
+Two cones, one on either side of the arena, are acceptable.
 A Line made of Lime is also acceptable. - d.
-An electric timer should be used when possible, and located against the arena fence, even with the starting markers.
-If an electric timer is not available, at least two stopwatches shall be used. - e.
-In any timed event all arena gates MUST be fully closed before contestant start. - f.
+An electric timer should be used when possible and located against the arena fence, even with the starting markers.
+If an electric timer is unavailable, at least two stopwatches shall be used. - e.
+In any timed event, all arena gates MUST be fully closed before the contestant starts. - f.
 The contestant is allowed a running start from within the arena after the gate is properly and completely closed. - g.
-Exhibitors WILL NOT be allowed to enter or leave the ring if moving at a quick rate of speed. - h.
+Exhibitors WILL NOT be allowed to enter or leave the ring if they are moving at a quick rate of speed. - h.
 Exhibitors ARE NOT allowed to enter the ring until the course has been fully reset and pronounced ready by the judge. - i.
 Exhibitors are allowed to be led to the gate but not through the gate. - j.
 If a rider falls off or any part of their body touches the ground before they cross the finish line, they are disqualified.

-- Clover Leaf Barrel Race Horse and Pony- Maximum time to qualify: 40 seconds. - Pole Bending Horse and Pony- Maximum time to Qualify: 50 seconds. - Bow-Tie Race Horse and Pony Maximum time to qualify: 40 seconds. - Plug Race Horse and Pony Maximum time to qualify: 20 seconds.
+- Clover Leaf Barrel Race Horse and Pony- Maximum time to qualify: 40 seconds. - Pole Bending Horse and Pony- Maximum time to Qualify: 50 seconds. - Bow-Tie Race Horse and Pony Maximum time to qualify: 40 seconds. - Plug Race Horse and Pony Maximum time to qualify: 20 seconds. - Beginner Plug Race- Horse and Pony- No maximum time to qualify - Beginner Bow-Tie Race- Horse and Pony-No maximum time to qualify a.

-a.
 Attire

+A. Attire and Equipment

 - i.
 Clothing Must be workmanlike and neat.
-It is mandatory to wear appropriate western attire. - ii.
-Properly fitted ASTM/SEI safety helmet with harness properly fitted and securely fastened. - iii.
+It is mandatory to wear appropriate Western attire. - Properly fitted ASTM/SEI safety helmet with harness properly fitted and securely fastened. - iii.
 Properly fitted and secured WESTERN style riding boots with heels and riding attire. - iv.
-If helmet, boots or attire become unsecure during a class, the rider is disqualified. - v.
+If a helmet, boots, or attire becomes unsecured during a class, the rider is disqualified. - v.
 Shirt with long sleeves and a collar or neckband.
 Shirt sleeves must be rolled down and buttoned or snapped.
 Long pants must be worn. - vi.
 Chaps or chinks are optional.
 If chaps or chinks are worn, long pants or jeans must be worn under them. - vii.
 Shorts are NOT permitted to be worn under chaps. - viii.
 Shin guards are permissible.

-D. Equipment
+B. Equipment

 - a.
-Western-type equipment must be used. - b.
-The following equipment is legal, but optional in game classes. - i.
+Western-type equipment (western saddle, saddle pad, bridle, etc.) must be used - b.
+The following equipment is legal but optional in gaming classes. - i.
 Protective boots. - ii.
 Tie-downs, martingales, and nosebands.
-These cannot have any bare metal in contact with the horse's head. - iii.
+These cannot have any bare metal in contact with the horse's head.
+Nosebands cannot hold a horse's mouth closed. - iii.
 Spurs (rowels must be blunt and turn freely). - iv.
 Crops and bats. - v.
-For games only, use of a hackamore (including mechanical hackamore) with a covered nosepiece or other type of bridle, gag bit or a shankless snaffle is the optional choice of the contestant. - vi.
+For games only, the use of a hackamore (including mechanical hackamore) with a covered nosepiece or other type of bridle, gag bit, or a shankless snaffle is the optional choice of the contestant. - vi.
 Curb and snaffle bits are acceptable.
 However, the judge may prohibit the use of bits or equipment he/she may consider severe. - c.
 The use of a mule bit, chain bit, donut bit, or prong bit is illegal as are any bits deemed cruel or inappropriate by the judge.
 The use of the reins as a whip is prohibited. - d.
-Use of bat, crop, rope, reins, spurs, or hands in front of the girth is not permitted.
+Use of bat, crop, rope, reins, spurs, or hands in front of the girth is prohibited.

-E. Class Specifications
+C. Class Specifications